BertrandHustle/WordSearch/WordSearch.md

 				R
 				T

 	2.2.
-CC words will be handled when words are written into the puzzle grid.
+CC words will be handled when words are written into the puzzle puzzle.
 Word will be written letter by letter according to the rules which that word's capability describes.
-If a grid square is reached which already contains a letter, WS checks to see if that letter matches the letter about to be written.
+If a puzzle square is reached which already contains a letter, WS checks to see if that letter matches the letter about to be written.
 If they match, the WS continues to write the word into the puzzle.
 If they do not match, WS moves backwards and erases each letter of that word.